 Because any struggles I have or have had are things my children are likely to inherit either through genetics, or through unconscious mental routines.

-How many parents out there get short circuited when their children lied to them and then the parents are lying to the children just the same and don’t like that they’re doing the lying.
-And yet then when the kid does a lie, it’s this really big deal.
+How many parents out there get short circuited when their children lie to them and then the parents lie to the children just the same and don’t like that they’re doing the lying?
+And yet then when the kid does lie, it’s this really big deal.